 A German court won’t say until next year whether the 83-year-old Ecclestone will stand trial on charges of bribery and incitement to breach of trust.

 German banker Gerhard Gribkowsky has already been jailed for taking the payment from Ecclestone.
 Gribkowsky was in charge of selling the bank BayernLB’s stake in F1 to investment group CVC Capital Partners.

-Now at the London trial that began on Tuesday, former F1 shareholder, German media company Constantin Medien, is suing Ecclestone and three other defendants for up to $144 million, claiming F1 was undervalued at the time of the sale.
+Now at a London trial, which began on Tuesday, a former F1 shareholder, German media company Constantin Medien, is suing Ecclestone and three other defendants for up to $144 million, claiming F1 was undervalued at the time of the sale.